Browse by musical

 [BURR]

-Well, the word got around they said this kid is insane, man
+Well, the word got around, they said, "This kid is insane, man."

 took up a collection just to send him to the mainland

-Get your education, don't forget from whence you came.
 And the world is gonna know your name.

 [ALEXANDER HAMILTON]